Matroska-Org/foundation-source/README.txt

 the result executables will be in <root>/release/<gcc_win64> with <gcc_win64> being the name of the coremake target you used on step 2.

+## Code of conduct

+Please note that this project is released with a Contributor Code of Conduct.
+By participating in this project you agree to abide by its terms.